Key Takeaways

 How Is the Interest Rate on Late Invoices Determined in Minnesota?

-Determining the interest rate on late invoices in Minnesota involves adherence to statutory guidelines that set maximum allowable rates.
-The state law prescribes a legal interest rate that applies when no specific rate is agreed upon by the parties.
+Determining the interest rate on late invoices in Minnesota involves adherence to statutory guidelines that set maximum allowable rates in some circumstances.
+Minn.
+Stat. § 334.01 prescribes a fixed legal interest rate of 6% per year that applies when no specific rate is agreed upon by the parties.

 Minnesota statutes also distinguish between contractual interest rates and statutory rates, ensuring that any interest charged does not exceed the maximum legal threshold.
 Penalty fees, when applied, must align with these regulations and cannot be arbitrarily set higher than permitted.